Pending payment orders and held stock

 Changed pending payment orders

 When a customer places an order in WooCommerce a Pending payment order will be created.
-If the customer for some reason doesn’t complete the order at this point, it will remain in pending payment status.
+If the customer for some reason doesn’t complete the order/payment process at this point, it will remain in pending payment status.
 If the customer returns to complete the order but makes any changes, or their session has expired, a new order will be created and used instead.

 You can read more about this at Discount coupons wrongfully claimed to have already been used.